nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 - [Download Installer](https://nightly.link/nicotine-plus/nicotine-plus/workflows/packaging/master/macos-installer.zip)

-## Building from git (Unstable)
+## Building from Git (Unstable)

-For more experienced users and developers who want to test the latest and greatest changes in Nicotine+, building from git is described in [RUNFROMGIT.md](doc/RUNFROMGIT.md).
+For more experienced users and developers who want to test the latest and greatest changes in Nicotine+, building from Git is described in [RUNFROMGIT.md](doc/RUNFROMGIT.md).
 Also read the next section about getting involved.